 - Elmdale Oyster House and Tavern: The funky Whalesbone Oyster House on Bank Street took over this old-school tavern in January 2013 and quickly debuted a hipster’s paradise with sustainable seafood, great beer and occasional live music shows.

 - Le Cordon Bleu Ottawa: Indulge in a gourmet short course at the exclusive Canadian home of this famous French cooking school.
-Winter options include Knife Skills on March 2 or Making macarons on March 16.
-Even better, you can take a sommelier-led wine course (like Best Value White Wines on Feb.
-21) in their newly opened wine cellar.
+Spring options include recipes from their new cookbook – In the Kitchen with Le Cordon Bleu – on May 11 or a Father’s Day menu June 15.

 - Real Sports: With 99 TVs, including one that is almost two storeys high, you’ll never miss a play at Real Sports.
 Each booth has a controllable TV, some have draft beer dispensers and the venue offers 195 cocktails.